memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `nx_graph_to_memgraph_parallel()` method

 The `nx_graph_to_memgraph_parallel()` method is similar to the [`to_cypher_queries()`](#to_cypher_queries-method) method.
-It creates the graph inside Memgraph following the same set of rules, but it writes in parallel.
+It creates a graph inside Memgraph following the same set of rules, but it writes in parallel.
 To do that, it splits generated queries into query groups and opens up a new connection to Memgraph in order to run queries.
 It will warn you if you did not set `create_index` in `config` to `True`, because otherwise, the write process might take longer than expected.
-To run the generated queries, following code can be used:
+To run the generated queries, the following code can be used:

 ```
 for query in NxTranslator().nx_graph_to_memgraph_parallel(nx_graph):